Statement of Intent for Physical Education

-The design of our Physical Education curriculum is supported by the Real PE and Gym programmes.
-We also use experienced PE specialists to deliver a range of sporting activities across the Key Stages and to provide CPD.
+The design of our Physical Education curriculum is supported by the Real PE programmes.
+We also use experienced PE specialists to deliver a range of sporting activities across the Key Stages and to provide CPD for staff.
 As the children progress through the school, we teach layers of knowledge and skills for Physical Education and named sports.

-In Key Stage 2, pupils continue to apply and develop a broader range of skills, learning how to use them in different ways and to link them to make actions and sequences of movement.
+In Key Stage 2, pupils continue to apply and develop a broader range of skills, learning how to use them in different ways and how to link them to make actions and sequences of movement.
 They are taught to work safely.
 They enjoy communicating, collaborating and competing with each other.
 They begin to learn rules, strategies and tactics.
 Children develop an understanding of how to improve in different physical activities and sports and learn how to evaluate and recognise their own success.
 Links are made between physical activity and health.

 Curriculum Choices for Physical Education:

 - Real PE and Real Play, Real foundations and Real gym

 - Extended school clubs and specialised coaches (Yoga and Pilates)